ericselin/dotfiles/README.md

 Gmail is set up with an app password, and the Dracula theme is enabled.
 Unfortunately, it still takes a while for `mutt` to connect to the IMAP folder and load everything, and this would be great to improve on.
 Maybe create a local copy of the inbox?
 Also, Office365 doens't work currently, but might be possible.
 In any case, see [Jonathan's setup](https://jonathanh.co.uk/blog/mutt-setup.html) for inspiration.

 [Mail retrieval](https://wiki.archlinux.org/index.php/Category:Mail_retrieval_agents) is done using `isync`.
 This also synchronizes changes done in `mutt`.
 Note that email deleted (and purged) from `mutt` is still visible in the Gmail "All Mail" folder (this behavior can be changed in Gmail settings).
+Currently `isync` uses `gopass` for the password, if this doesn't work with the automatic sync timer systemd unit, just create a plain text file with the gmail app password.

 TODO status email: ANNOYING